Gabriel2409/obsidian_notes/Postgres - Window Functions.md

 - `EXCLUDE CURRENT ROW` excludes the current row from the frame.
 Useful with `ROW` frame clauses

 - `EXCLUDE GROUP` excludes the current row and its ordering peers from the frame.
-Useful with `ROW` and `RANGE` frame clauses
+Useful with `GROUP` and `RANGE` frame clauses

 - `EXCLUDE TIES` excludes any peers of the current row from the frame, but not the current row itself.
 Will have no effect on a row frame clause as each row is considered independently